LiMinggang/madedit-mod/README.txt

 2. aclocal version in aclocal.m4
 3. stdc++ version

+Mod v0.4.6 alpha
+New: Spell check for SearchReplaceDialog would change according to active window

 Mod v0.4.5
 1.New: File history dialog
 2.New: Add default key, down key support(the same as Search Dialog) for FindInFiles Dialog